noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

 - a single logical unit composed of many server nodes
 - state
   - virtual network: all pods in a cluster can communicate with each other, even if deployed to different nodes within the cluster

-#### distributed db

 - every cluster has a distributed db
   - use cases
     - store application configuration files
     - store secrets

-#### storage

 - every cluster has storage (think docker volumes)
   - physically stored on disks in the cluster nodes
   - or a shared storage system
   - use cases
     - maintain data outside of containers
     - supports high availabliilty for stateful apps

-#### networking

 - every cluster manages inbound traffic (via the k8s api) and sends it to the right containers for processing

+#### namespaces

+- a virtual cluster that is backed by the same physical cluster
+- physical clusters can have resources with the same name as long as they are in different namespaces
+  - useful when you have multiple teams/proejcts using the same clsuter

+#### ConfigMap

+- an api object that stores nonconfidential data as key-value pairs used by other k8s objects, like pods
+- enables you to separate configuration data from application code

+#### secrets

+- storage for all confidential/secret data
+- make sure they are encrypted

+## data plane

+- k8s runs workloads by grouping containers into pods and assigning those pods to run on nodes

-### nodes
+### worker nodes

-- every node has a container runtime (e.g. docker/containerd)
+- worker nodes host pods that are the components of the application workload
+- this is where your tasks are run

-#### application nodes
+- application nodes
   - this is your normal container, and can be arbitrarily configured as long as it abides by the k8s api
     - cloud-native architecture across microservices in multiple containers
     - legacy monoliths in one big containers
     - linux, (fk) windows OS

-#### API nodes
+- api nodes
   - the k8s API always runs on linux nodes, regardless of how you configure the application nodes

+#### kube-proxy

+- networking mechanism: maintains network rules on the host and performs connection forwarding if required

+#### container runtime

+- e.g. docker/containerd

+#### kubelet

+- the primarty agent that runs on worker nodes
+- ensures that the right containers are running a pod and performs health checks

+#### pods

+- the basic building block within k8s for deployment, scaling and replication
+- manages 1/more groups of colocated containers
+  - every container belongs to a pod, typically one-to-one,
+    - you can deploy many containers to a single pod and they will all share the same virtual env, network address, and can communicate over localhost
+    - you cannot split containers ina pod across nodes
+  - pods inturn are generally managed by other k8s objects (e.g. deployments)
+- a unit of compute; basic building block of k8s;
+  - runs on a single node in a cluster
+  - k8s manages the pod, but not the container
+    - instead it passes the responsibilty of container management to the container runtime installed on the node, e.g. docker/containerd/etc
+- state
+  - virtual ip: managed by k8s

-#### containers
+##### containers

 - everything you know about docker goes here, so we'll keep it k8s specific
 - containers are distributed to nodes in the cluster and communicate using standard network (UDP & TCP, ICMP not supported)

+##### PodSpec file

+- specification for how to run containers

+##### volumes

+- applications in a pod have access to shared volumes
+- facilitates data sharing within the pod and persistence of data across container restarts
+- types
+  - ephemeral: when a pod ceases to exist, k8ds destroys the volume
+  - peristent: lifecycle is independent of any individual pod that uses it
+    - backed by storage subsystems independent of cluster nodes

+### services

+- a logical collection of pods and a means to access (north-south, east-west) them
+- the service is always updated with its associated pods
+  - theres no need for pods to track other pods

+## custom resources

+- created by extending the k8s api
+- coudl be a new object like a service mesh, or a combination of native k8s resources

+### Custom Resource Definition

+- how you define new objects

+### custom controllers

+- controls custom resources
+- operators: custom controllers used to automate the management of custom resources in a cluster
+  - always use custom controls isntead of manually updating objects

-## tools
+## application manifests

-- kubectl: manages kubernetes on the cli; pronounced `cube-cuttle`
-  - connects to & manages a k8s cluster via the API
+- IaaC adhering to the k8s api; defines one of the kubernetes objects